 Structures of wind and temperature profiles during vSBL to wSBL transitions resemble those of observations (cf. AM19c).

-- 10 Turbulence pulses lead to warming in the lowest 40 m of the boundary layer as turbulent sensible heat fluxes transport warm air from layers between 50 to 150 m towards the surface (Figure 110, middle panels).
-Enhanced vertical momentum transport results in the near-surface winds first increasing, and then decreasing (as a result of enhanced surface momentum flux momentum flux into the surface; Figure 110, bottom panels).
+Turbulence pulses lead to warming in the lowest 40 m of the boundary layer as turbulent sensible heat fluxes transport warm air from layers between 50 and 150 m towards the surface (Fig. 10d-f).
+Enhanced vertical momentum transport results in the near-surface winds first increasing and then decreasing (as a result of enhanced momentum flux into the surface; Fig. 10g-i).
 The relative magnitudes of the initial wind speed increase and subsequent decrease are sensitive to the height and width of SF_k (not shown).
-As the turbulence pulses decrease the strati- - 15 fication, boundary layer heights increase.
+As the turbulence pulses decrease the stratification, boundary layer heights increase.
 These results demonstrate that an explicitly stochastic model with state-dependent transition probabilities and a representation of intermittent turbulence pulses in the vSBL can produce regime transitions that are in qualitative agreement with observations.

-6 Discussion and Conclusions
+6 Discussion and conclusions

-- Recent studies have demonstrated that hidden Markov model (HMM) analysis is an effective tool to classify the nocturnal boundary layer (SBL) into weakly stable (wSBL) and very stable (vSBL) conditions (Monahan et al., 2015, AM19a, AM19b, AM19c).
-One goal of this study is to investigate if a two-regime 'freely-running' stationary Markov chain (FSMC, obtained from the HMM analysis) is able to simulate SBL regime statistics with sufficient accuracy to be the foundation of a stochastic parameterization parameterization of SBL regimes.
-We have assessed the performance of the FSMC (using the most likely transition probabilities from HMM anlysesanlyzes) relative to the observed regime statistics (such as the distributions of event - 25 durations and the probability of occurrences probabilities of occurrence of very persistent nights (nights without SBL regime transitions), of any regime transitions, and of multiple subsequent transitions).
+Recent studies have demonstrated that hidden Markov model (HMM) analysis is an effective tool to classify the nocturnal boundary layer (SBL) into weakly stable (wSBL) and very stable (vSBL) conditions (Monahan et al., 2015, AM19a, AM19b, AM19c).
+One goal of this study is to investigate whether a two-regime "freely running" stationary Markov chain (FSMC, obtained from the HMM analysis) is able to simulate SBL regime statistics with sufficient accuracy to be the foundation of a stochastic parameterization of SBL regimes.
+We have assessed the performance of the FSMC (using the most likely transition probabilities from HMM analyses) relative to the observed regime statistics such as the distributions of event durations and the probabilities of occurrence of very persistent nights (nights without SBL regime transitions), of any regime transitions, and of multiple subsequent transitions.

-The nonstationary occurrence probabilities of very persistent nights as estimated from the HMM analyses cannot be accounted for in a FSMC.
+The non-stationary occurrence probabilities of very persistent nights as estimated from the HMM analyses cannot be accounted for in a FSMC.
 The occurrence of regime transitions is slightly overestimated by the FSMC.
-Transitions subsequent to a preceding ones and the mean event durations in each regime are relatively close to the statistics as estimated with the HMM

-30 across all sites and seasons.
+Transitions subsequent to preceding ones and the mean event durations in each regime are relatively close to the statistics as estimated with the HMM across all sites and seasons.
 The recovery time between regime transitions, however, is not explainable by any two-regime FSMC.